This is an official version.

 (8) In this section "height" in relation to a lamp means the perpendicular distance between the centre of the lamp and the level of the ground upon which the bus to which the lamp is attached is standing when the bus is not loaded.

 35/87 s3; 244/90 s1; 72/14 s1

 5. (1) Every school bus shall be painted chrome yellow or school bus yellow and no bus other than a school bus shall be so painted.

-(2) Notwithstanding subsection (1), the minister may issue a special permit for the operation of a school bus which is painted chrome yellow or school bus yellow, to transport passengers to and from non-regularly scheduled special events, where the minister is satisfied that adequate commercial transportation is not available.
+(2) Notwithstanding subsection (1), the minister may issue a special permit for the operation of a school bus which is painted chrome yellow or school bus yellow, to transport passengers to and from events, where the minister is satisfied that adequate commercial transportation is not available.

 (3) A person shall not operate a motor vehicle originally designed as a school bus which is painted chrome yellow or school bus yellow for recreational or commercial purposes until it has been painted a different colour.

 6. (1) Subject to these regulations, every bus, school bus and disabled passenger vehicle shall, in addition to other equipment required by or under the Act, be equipped with